akthom/HDBL---CSCW-16/OUTLINE.md

 *	So what does this tell us about how we study these things?
 And conceptual / logical levels in datbases in general?
 Where should we study this again?
 Does conceptual and logical have differentiation in other platforms (e.g. social media platforms, hypertext)
 *	Curation as a concern for CSCW and vice versa
 *	Kinds growth & kinds of collaboration w/databases: Synchronic and Diachronic
+*
+** Things that might be useful**
+Brand uses a qutation Churchill to illustrate the way that people and buildings mutually influence each other: “There is no doubt whatever about the influence of architecture and structure upon human character and action.
+We make our buildings and afterwards they make us.
+They regulate the course of our lives”.
+A similar interaction happens betwee the design of the database and the people designing and modifying it.